Style Manuals & Citation Guides for Scholarly Writing

 Other Online Citation Tools

-APA Style Central is designed to assist students, instructors and researchers in the education and proper application of APA Style formatting rules and offers expert tools and guidance on the scholarly writing and research processes.
+Academic Writer (formerly APA Style CENTRAL) is designed to assist students, instructors and researchers in the education and proper application of APA Style formatting rules and offers expert tools and guidance on the scholarly writing and research processes.
 NOTE: If you wish to add or save a reference, or work in the Writing Center, you will need to create a personal account.
 You do not need a personal account to access the Learning and Research Centers.
 Browsers: Works best with Firefox, Chrome, or Safari for Mac OS.
 Internet Explorer is NOT recommended.

 Citation Fox, from the University at Albany, offers numerous examples of citations for a variety of source types.

 The Purdue Online Writing Lab (OWL) provides resources on in-text citation and bibliographies, as well as sample papers and slide presentations.